NelsonelTech/NelsonelTech/README.md

 <h1 align="center"> Hello Folks 👋</h1>
-<h3 align="center">I am a Software Engineer and Data Science Enthusiast.</h3>
+<h3 align="center">NelsonelTech Solutions Limited</h3>

-**1Nelsonel/1Nelsonel** ✨ _Quick Details_ ✨
+**NelsonelTech/NelsonelTech** ✨ _Quick Details_ ✨

 - 🔭 I’m currently working on Django Python & Go Fiber
 - 🌱 I’m currently learning Data Science and Machine Learning
-- 👯 I’m looking to collaborate on NodeJS
+- 👯 We looking to collaborate on NodeJS
-- 🤔 I’m looking for help with React JS
+- 🤔 We are looking for talent in React JS
-- 💬 Ask me about Data cleaning, Exploration and Visualization.
+- 💬 Ask us about Data cleaning, Exploration and Visualization.
-- 📫 How to reach me: nelsonmokoro37@gmail.com
+- 📫 How to reach us: nelsoneltech@gmail.com
-- 😄 Pronouns: Mr Nelson Mokoro
+- 😄 Pronouns: Mr NelsonelTech Solutions Limited
-- ⚡ Fun fact: Football and Music
+- ⚡ :: Your all times modern technology provider
 <hr>
 <hr>